icoldo/maxscale-connector/README.md

 The reason for this, is that Laravel is trying to establish a connection with '\`database_name\`' (backticks) when it should simply be connecting to 'database_name' (no backticks).

 As the database name has already been declared within the PDO DSN (see [PR #34389](https://github.com/laravel/framework/pull/34389)), the offending line of code is effectively surplus to requirements already.
-All this package does is remove the surplus database selection by overriding the existing MySQL connector to remove a few lines of code.
+All this package does is remove the surplus database selection by overriding the existing MySQL connector to remove the offending lines of code.

 ## Installation